-The significance of the approach is that it provides a tool that is user-friendly yet capable of providing sophisticated analytics that can substantially improve decision-taking, minimise risks, and unearth valuable insights that may otherwise be lost.
+The significance of its approach is that it provides a tool that is user-friendly yet capable of providing sophisticated analytics that can substantially improve decision-making, minimise risks, and unearth valuable insights that may otherwise be lost.

 The team that developed the TIDE included experts from security in both police and military contexts, so one of the perceived benefits of its exploitation is cross-fertilisation between police intelligence and the military domains.

 As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
 Please refer to our Copyright page for full details.